 If you would rather purchase Nam Prik Pao instead of making it at home, you can find pre prepared jars in your local grocery store.
 Hit up specialized Thai or Asian stores if you do not find them elsewhere.
 Otherwise, you can always order some off of Amazon.

-- Buy Nam Prik Pao from Amazon (affiliate link, my friends!)
+- Buy it from Amazon (affiliate link, my friends!)

-There is another chili paste, called sambal oelek, which has a similar taste profile as Nam Prik Pao although it is not as savory.
+Also, there is another chili paste, called sambal oelek, which has a similar taste profile although it is not as savory.